 How many boarding schools are there?
 Approximately 300 boarding schools in the U.S. And Canada are members of The Association of Boarding Schools.
-Contrast this with approximately 33,000 schools which are classified as private, as opposed to public schools, and you can begin to see what a tiny niche boarding schools occupy in the K-12 educational spectrum.
-Most boarding schools are coeducational, although there still are single sex schools if you decide to go that route.
+Contrast this with approximately 33,000 schools that are classified as private, as opposed to public schools, and you can begin to see what a tiny niche boarding schools occupy in the K-12 educational spectrum.
+Most boarding schools are coeducational, although there still are single-sex schools if you decide to go that route.

 Types of Schools

 Boarding schools offer many different experiences.
 Do you want the discipline and leadership training a military school offers?
 You can choose from about 30 schools in that genre.
 Want your child to experience a progressive education?
 Several dozen schools will fill the bill.
 Want a mainstream college preparatory school?
 There are many schools with the faculty and courses to achieve that aim.
 Are special needs a requirement?
 There are several boarding schools that have highly qualified skilled teachers who can help your child re-mediate his learning differences.

 In fact, there are so many different types of boarding schools that you will need to visit the schools in which you are interested to make your final selection.